Ways to buy ETF in India

 - Minimum deposits – Some brokers have a minimum balance condition for opening an account.

-Though for ETFs, it’s just the cost of one ETF share.
+However, for ETFs, it’s just the cost of one ETF share.
 Low or no minimums are desirable.

 - Customer service – The responsiveness and grievance redressal mechanisms of the broker should also be studied.